arkreen/ApiMinerPushDoc/README.md

 node app.js
 ```

-When the application is running firstly, the miner has not made any PoGG report, the application will report the first PoGG data with `1` green generation sample, after that, the application will report PoGG data to Arkreen Network every hour with `12` green generation sample.
+When the application is running firstly, the miner has not made any PoGG report, the application will report the first PoGG data with `1` green generation sample(real time power=0W, total energy generated=0Wh), after that, the application will report PoGG data to Arkreen Network every hour with `12` green generation samples.

 # FAQ